Reading30 min read·Module 1High exam weight

 How EC2 Instance Roles Work

-2. AWS SDKs automatically retrieve and refresh credentials
+2. AWS SDKs automatically retrieve and refresh the credentials

 3. Credentials rotate automatically (typically every 6 hours)